stadelmanma/fitparse-rs/README.md

 defined FIT profile and export their data into a more usable format.
 To that end we leverage the Serde framework which allows end users to export the data in whatever format suits their needs.
-This library provides a `fitdump` executable for use and to serve as a template for any other serialization format implemented using Serde.
+This library provides a `fit_to_json` example executable to serve as a template for any other serialization format implemented using Serde.

 Notes:
  * This library **does not** support writing FIT files at this time.
- * Files with Developer Data fields can be parsed but the develope fields are dropped.
+ * Files with Developer Data fields can be parsed but the developer fields are dropped.

-Features in Progress:
- * Checking the CRC
+  * We do not validate the CRC values at this time

 ## Usage